Cordia dodecandra

-Cordia dodecandra (common name: ziricote) is a small tree in the borage family (Boraginaceae) native to southern Mexico, Central America, and the Caribbean.
+Cordia dodecandra (common name: ziricote) is a small tree in the family Cordiaceae native to southern Mexico, Central America, and the Caribbean.

 Description

 Cordia dodecandra grows to a maximum height of 25–30 ft at maturity.
 Flowers are produced in clusters at branch ends from February to May.
 Each flower is 2 in wide, bright orange in color, tubular, flaring (salverform) with 11–18 lobes, bearing 13–18 stamens that are not equal in length.
 Short stamens are intercalated between long ones, resulting in two levels of stamens.
 The species is heterostylous and has been shown to be self-incompatible.
 White fruits follow the flowers, averaging 2 in in length.
 The fruits are locally made into sweets which are traditionally used to celebrate Day of the Dead.